 Flowers may well be in evidence at planting time but, if not, will soon appear and then continue until the first autumn frosts.

-Dahlias can also be raised in a cold greenhouse with a propagator.
-I have sown seed as described above in a cold greenhouse in spring (early April in the UK) and potted the seedlings about six weeks later.
+Dahlias can also be raised in a cold greenhouse with a propagator in spring (early April in the UK) and potted the seedlings about six weeks later.
 After a further month they were planted outside and came into flower on small plants about a month after those sown with warmth.
 A well drained compost is especially important if you're following this method.
-It's also important to use dwarf early flowering varieties such as 'Figaro' and 'Rigoletto'.

 In the garden bedding dahlias thrive in a sunny site which does not dry out too much.
 Ensure that they are watered well after planting and that they don't dry out during the summer.
 The smallest varieties are excellent in tubs and window boxes and slightly taller ones will also provide flowers for the house.